SaiLord28/AdvancedProgramming/fourth_workshop/README.md

 # Fixing errors - worskshop

 The objetive of this workshop was rewritte some codes in order to fix the problem in each one.
-So, this document is to explain all the changes I did.
+So, in this files are some comments to explain all the changes I did.

 ## "#" and ' """ ' Comments